Posted by Early Growth

 In those early days while you’re building your business, equity compensation can be a great way to align incentives, enable your key hires to share in the potential upside, and concentrate your team’s focus on the long-term.
 But a lot of considerations go into when, whether, how, and who you grant equity to.

-Equity compensation and 409A valuations
+Equity compensation, Tax Treatment, and 409A valuations

-Before you offer shares or options, the IRS requires you to do or have a 409A valuation done to set the exercise price for your company’s stock.
+Before you offer shares or options, the IRS requires you to do or have a 409A valuation completed to set the exercise price for your company’s stock.
 These can be expensive, but if you’re tempted to try to save money by skipping this step, it’s not worth it.
-You and any employees you give equity to will have to pay extra taxes on their stock option compensation and could also be hit with hefty fines.
+You and any employees you give startup equity to will have to pay extra taxes on their stock option compensation and could also be hit with hefty fines.

 We've got more to say on this subject... read Part 2 here.